 All interested individuals are encouraged to join and participate in the EBHF, as we always welcome new topics.
 At the moment, all meetings are free to attend and open to the public.

-Tom Vasti, vice-President and acting Treasurer is a retired officer with the New York City Police Department and board member of the Huntington Free Library.
+Tom Vasti, vice-President is a retired officer with the New York City Police Department and board member of the Huntington Free Library and Reading Room.
+Tom has a vast knowledge base of Morris Park and Westchester Square neighborhoods.
+In addition, he has conducted walking tour of Downing's Brook and Bronx Tourist cabins.

 Dorothy Krynicki, Secretary, is a retired high school history teacher, board member of Bronx Community Board #10 and board member of the Westchester Square-Zerega Improvement Organization.